Pronunciation of 'Defibrillator'

 English (United States)

-A medical device used to deliver an electric shock to the heart to restore a normal rhythm.
+A medical device used to deliver an electric shock to the heart to restore a normal rhythm in cases of cardiac arrhythmia or arrest.